 This doesn’t mean that every survivor will have really nice improvement, but it means there’s hope.

 Up next, you’ll learn more about the rehabilitation process after a stroke.

 After the initial stay in the hospital, many stroke survivors spend time in inpatient rehabilitation, where they participate in 3-4 hours of therapy per day.

 During this time, a team of therapists (including physical, occupational, and speech therapists) work with survivors to regain lost functions.

-For instance, if a stroke survivor struggles with loss of sensation (like numbness or difficulty with smell and taste), an occupational therapist can help them with with sensory reeducation.
+For instance, if a stroke survivor struggles with loss of sensation (like numbness or difficulty with smell and taste), an occupational therapist can help them with sensory reeducation.
 This therapy helps retrain the brain to process sensation.